-Students must discuss with faculty the potential consequences of missing laboratory and the ways [if any] this can be remedied.
-Students must provide the Instructor with proper documentation describing the reason for and date of the absence.
-The document must be signed by an appropriate Faculty or Staff member, and it must be provided to the Laboratory Coordinator as far in advance of the absence as possible.
-It is the responsibility of the student to proactively ask about what will be missed during the absence.
-If a student in co-curricular activities will miss either of the practical quizzes [and will know this in advance] it is in the best interest of the student to schedule the makeup exam with the Laboratory Coordinator prior to absence.
-Any missed practical quiz must be made up within 5 business days of the absence.
+Students must discuss with faculty the potential consequences of missing laboratory.
+Students must provide the Instructor with proper documentation describing date and reason for the absence.
+The document must be signed by an appropriate Faculty/Staff member, and it must be provided within 10 days after the start of the semester.
+It is the responsibility of the student to proactively ask about what will be missed during an absence.